 In order to create a seamless look, the dentist may need to combine treatments, such as whitening all the teeth first, then applying porcelain veneers to a few that are disproportional or oddly shaped.
 And some patients may need more extensive treatment, such as a gum lift.
 In this case a cosmetic dentist may work closely with an oral surgeon, to design the improved gumline.

-A Great Smile is important
+Smiling is important

 We do it every single day whether we notice or not.
 Your appearance can affect the way others perceive you, improve your relationships with colleagues, neighbors, and friends, and even attract career opportunities.
 If you smile less confidently than you should, you are missing out!
 Not only does it impact interpersonal relationships, it is actually good for you.
 There are many psychological and health benefits to smiling frequently.
 Our staff has listed some interesting smile facts below.